Article Updated on: 21st March 2025

 What to do if you lose your key fob?

 If you are a building resident who has lost your key fob, contact your building owner or manager.
-They have access to the backend of the key fob system and can create a new key fob credential.
+They have access to the key fob system’s backend and can create a new key fob credential.

 Can I be tracked from my key fob?